New Siemens CEO says played no role in his predecessor's ouster

-FRANKFURT Joe Kaeser, the new chief executive of German engineering group Siemens (SIEGn.DE), told a newspaper he played no role in the ousting of his predecessor Peter Loescher.
+FRANKFURT Aug 4 Joe Kaeser, the new chief executive of German engineering group Siemens, told a newspaper he played no role in the ousting of his predecessor Peter Loescher.

 Loescher was dumped in a boardroom battle after the company issued its second profit warning of the year last week.
 Kaeser, previously finance chief at Siemens, became the company's new CEO on Thursday.